gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 corresponding chunks (the `DTLSInnerPlaintext.content`) are processed as defined in the corresponding specifications.

-If the Chunk Protection Operator experience a non-critical error, it MUST NOT abort the association.
+If the Chunk Protection Operator experiences a non-critical error, it MUST NOT abort the association.

 ## Termination of a Protected Association {#termination-procedure}